CTE Learning Path

 Access Tools

-A caregiver-friendly PDF overview of symptoms, overlap, and next steps.
+A caregiver-friendly PDF overview of CTE symptoms, overlap conditions, and next steps.
+Free to download.

 Not sure where to start?

-Most families do best by starting with the basics, then moving into early warning signs, then caregiver support.
-You do not need to learn everything at once.
+Most families do best starting with the basics, then moving into early warning signs, then caregiver support.
+You do not need to read everything at once.
+Start with one section and go from there.

 Amazon Storefront — Everyday Support Picks